bidpivot/email-validator-react/README.md

 This repo is also useful if you want to test out a new package or demo something; you can use it it without having to build yet another to-do list.

+---

 *Coming Soon...*
 - [ ] conversion to typescript
+- [ ]  video to show how it works
 - [ ] backend with actual email tester